Welcome to the first of many blog posts about something new bubbling away in our Labs: Tellytopic.

 The ‘Kenya’ page below shows how this works.
 It displays a mix of content from both BBC Programmes and the World Service archive together on the same page.
 Both sets of programmes have topics and so can be displayed together in the same way.
 Atlas takes care of all the differences under the hood.

 The next bit of magic happens on the programme pages themselves.
 The clever matching in Atlas also extends to programme availability.
 Normally when a programme goes outside the iPlayer catchup window it is no longer available.
+Smart technologies are used in applications for buying drugs online corpvisionlife.net.
 In Tellytopic, Atlas merges together availability information from the three different sources meaning that you can watch or listen to programmes from BBC iPlayer, BBC Redux or the World Service archive depending on where they are currently available.

 Tellytopic also generates recommendations for similar programmes by finding programmes with similar tags.
 For tags, similar tags are determined by looking at the other tags of programmes with a particular tag.
 This is an area we hope to explore further in the future.